In last year’s budget, the government announced that our tax thresholds would change starting 31st of July, 2024.

 Now, tax thresholds are simply the point at which you go from one tax bracket to the next.
 For example, say that the tax threshold is $100, with a tax rate of 10%.
 What that means is that you’d owe 10% of all income you make, until you earn $100.
 Your next dollar is above the threshold, meaning it’ll be subject to a different, higher rate of tax.
 With us so far?

-In raising the tax thresholds, the government is allowing you to earn more without paying a higher rate of tax on your earnings.
-What this translates to in real terms is tax relief – putting aside tax deductions etc, you should in theory owe less tax this year than you did last year.
+In raising the tax thresholds, the government is allowing you to earn more before you cross into the next bracket up, and pay a higher rate of tax on those earnings.
+What this translates to in real terms is tax relief – putting aside tax deductions etc, you should owe less tax this financial year than you did last year, on the same amount of income.

 Why are the thresholds changing on the 31st of July?

 But, you may be wondering.
-If the old rates and new rates are out, what’re we left with?
+If the old system and the new system are not fully accurate, what’re we left with?
 Well, may we present the Frankenstein’s monster-esque solution of the tax world: transitional tax rates.

 The current and future tax thresholds